Merger control

 Mandatory nature of remedies

 Any commitments made or injunctions issued are binding on the company.
-In the event of non-compliance with these commitments or injunctions, the Autorité can record a breach and withdraw the decision clearing the deal, hand out a fine or order the parties to implement the remedies under a periodic penalty payment.
+In the event of non-compliance with these commitments or injunctions, the Autorité can record a breach and withdraw the decision clearing the deal, hand out a fine or order the parties to implement the remedies under penalty payment.

 Prohibition as a last resort

-To date this power has been used only once, in the case of the takeover by Cofigéo of certain assets of the Agripole group (William Saurin, Panzani, Garbit) in 2018.
+To date, this power has been used only once, in the case of the takeover by Cofigéo of certain assets of the Agripole group (William Saurin, Panzani, Garbit) in 2018.

 Avenues for appeal

-The parties and any interested third parties have two months to appeal against a decision by the Autorité de la concurrence before the French Administrative Supreme Court (Conseil d’État).
+The parties and any interested third parties have two months to file appeal against a decision by the Autorité de la concurrence before the French Administrative Supreme Court (Conseil d’État).

 Print the page